sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/introduction.md

 ### 📜 Licensing

-- **Software**: Contributed code must adhere to the [GNU General Public License v3.0](https://github.com/sidecartridge/atarist-sidecart-raspberry-pico/blob/main/LICENSE).
+- **Software**: Contributed code must adhere to the [GNU General Public License v3.0](https://github.com/sidecartridge/rp2-booster-bootloader/blob/main/LICENSE).
 - **Hardware**: The design and schematics of the hardware are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### 🐞 Reporting Bugs

-- Check for existing reports to avoid duplicates in the [Issues](https://github.com/sidecartridge/atarist-sidecart-raspberry-pico/issues) section.
+- Check for existing reports to avoid duplicates in the [Project management](https://github.com/orgs/sidecartridge/projects/2) section.
 Please tag as `bug`.
 - Provide clear details and steps to reproduce.

 ### 💡 Feature Requests

-- Describe the feature and its advantages in the [Issues](https://github.com/sidecartridge/atarist-sidecart-raspberry-pico/issues) section.
+- Describe the feature and its advantages in the [Project management](https://github.com/orgs/sidecartridge/projects/2) section.
 Please tag as `enhancement`.
 - Suggest possible solutions or alternatives.

 ### 💻 Code Contributions